amyjko/critically-conscious-computing/chapters/control.md

 4. return false
 `A simple conditional in machine instructions.

-That little bit of hypothetical machine code means “read the number of dependents from the computer’s memory”--which might be a number that an applicant entered into a web form, or a number computed by counting the number of entries in a list of dependents entered into the web form--then compare the number to zero.
+That little bit of hypothetical machine code means "read the number of dependents from the computer’s memory"--which might be a number that an applicant entered into a web form, or a number computed by counting the number of entries in a list of dependents entered into the web form--then compare the number to zero.
 If the number is equal to zero, then the jump instruction causes the CPU to skip to step 4 of the program, returning false, to represent that the application does not meet the eligibility requirement, and halt the program.
 However, if the number is not zero, then the next step of the program, step 3, is executed, returning true to represent that it does meet the eligibility requirement, then halt the program.

 In reality, though, the case worker’s decision is much more complicated.
 They might look at what someone had written on a paper form, notice that some of the children had different last names than the applicant, and ask the applicant to clarify this difference.
 Then, based on the applicant’s response, the case worker might have the applicant remove dependents from their application, or determine that they were dependents despite having different last names.
 We could attempt to write new code that captures these additional steps, but it will quickly become extremely complicated.
 And, depending on the type of information the case officer might request and the format in which it might be provided, it might not even be possible to reduce the decision to simple checks.
 The task might be so nuanced, only a trained person could do it humanely.